dgruninger97/HW2-grunindm/notebook.md

 For candidate design 2, we could try making the actual NumericalIntegration class a Strategy, and have the classes that implement the Strategy have their own integrate function.
-This eliminate the need for the IntegrationMethod class, as NumericalIntegration classes would have different versions which would each perform a different type of numerical intergration.
+This eliminate the need for the IntegrationMethod class, as NumericalIntegration classes would have different versions which would each perform a different type of numerical intergration, such as derivates.

 #### Pros

 Could get rid of an entire class and just do the work in the NumericalIntegraiton strategies.
 Different strategies will have their own integrate methods and be able to perform different forms of integration, per the customer.
+This will be useful if we want to extend the numerical integration to do different tasks.

 #### Cons

 This also may require **significant** change in the other parts of the system in order to properly adapt to removing an entire class.
 Additionally, this will mean that we will have to move where the integration is being done, since now the NumericalIntegration class is responsible for doing the specific integration, and will no longer have the integrate() method.
 This could lead to more design problems in the future.
+Additionally, consolidating this logic into NumericalIntegration will lead to **lower cohersion**, which is very undesirable.

 ### Design Preference